ranjith-b/TeXmaker_Themes/README.md

 This repository contains TeXstudio themes that are gathered from various [sources](sources) in Internet.

-Here is the procedure on how to apply them
+Here is the procedure on how to apply these themes in TeXstudio

 **Don't forget to make a copy of your current highlighting scheme in case you want to switch back later.**

-**step 1 :** Open TeXstudio Application,Navigate to Options on tool bar and click save profile
+**step 1 :** Open TeXstudio Application,Navigate to Options on Toolbar and click save profile

 **step 2 :** Go to the folder directory where would you like to save the theme file,name the file(here it's mytheme) and clik save.So in this case the file will be saved as mytheme.txsprofile